usdot-jpo-ode/wzdx/create-feed/README.md

 * [WZDx v2.0 Feed](/create-feed/schemas/wzdx_v2.0_feed.json)

+## Business Rules
+The following business rules are procedures to assure a standardized and interpretable use of WZDx specification.
+The specification describes the data elements about a work zone that are required for a conformant data feed, whereas the business rules are requirements for implementing the specification in a standard manner.
+Note that business rules are distinct from best practices in that the latter are suggestions and business rules are requirements.
+1. Each direction of travel receives a separate road event.
+For example, a work zone on a two lane road, with opposite travel directions ↑↓, are two separate road events.

+2. Construction requiring alternating traffic flows in a lane should have a road event for both directions.
+Additionally, roadways that during normal operation alternate the flow of traffic based on time of day should have separate road events that have corresponding start and end times.

+3. The preferred geometry type representation of a road_event is LineString.
+In the event that coordinates between the beginning and ending points is an unavailable, the road event will be specified by a MultiPoint geometry.

+4. A GeoJSON feed will be comprised of a single object of the road_event_feed_info type and feature properties will be of type FeatureCollection.

+5. The features array represents a list of one or more road events.
+Each object in this array has three properties: type, properties, and geometry.
+Type will always be feature.
+Properties will provide all details of the road event except for geometry and geometry type, which are specified by the geometry property.

 ## Data Validation Tools
 ### Version 2.0
 Version 2 validation tools are being built.
 Documentation will be posted here when it is available.